 “So, I’m going to need some care down the road.
 I have a pension that’s probably more than… I’m not asking for any money, I’d just like to get most of the…”

 Sarah: “What is your question about this?
-And do you have an attorney representing you presently?”
+And do you have a divorce attorney representing you presently?“

 Caller: “Right now I do, yes.”